About

 The adoption of sustainable transportation solutions, such as electric vehicles for commuters and fleets, is crucial to Rhode Island’s fight against climate change and achieving the greenhouse gas (GHG) emissions reduction goals mandated by the 2021 Act on Climate.
 The 2021 Act on Climate requires a 45 percent reduction in the state’s GHG emissions below 1990 levels by 2030, 80 percent by 2040, and net-zero GHG emissions by 2050.[1]
 The transportation sector accounts for more than one-third of statewide greenhouse gas emissions.[2]

-DRIVEEV is a new program designed to accelerate the adoption of EVs by Rhode Island drivers, with the potential to drive important public policy goals such as:
+DRIVEEV is a project designed to accelerate the adoption of EVs by Rhode Island drivers, with the potential to drive important public policy goals such as:

 • Improve public health and air quality by reducing transportation-related air pollution that contributes to the formation of smog and related health effects such as asthma;